whisthq/whist/protocol/client/README.md

 make -j
 ```

+This should be run from the root `/protocol/` directory.
+This will ensure that all built files end up in the `/build` directory and are easy to clean up.
+To recompile, just `cd` into the `/build` directory and run `make -j` again.

 On Windows,

 ```
-mkdir build
-cd build
-cmake -G "NMake Makefiles" -S .. -B . nmake -j
+.\cninja.bat
 ```

-Either should be run from the root `/protocol/` directory.
-This will ensure that all built files end up in the `/build` directory and are easy to clean up.
+The `cninja.bat` script lives in the `/protocol/` directory, but can be called from anywhere.

 If you're having trouble compiling, make sure that you followed the instructions in the root-level README.
 If still having issues, you should delete the CmakeCache or start from a fresh repository.

-To recompile, just `cd` into the `/build` directory and run `make -j` or `nmake -j` again.

 ### Running